ddave001/gamonoid-docs/installation.md

 ---

 # Installation

----
-description: This section covers all the steps needed to manually configure Gamonoid on your server.
+This section covers all the steps needed to manually configure Gamonoid on your server.
----

 ## Download and Extract Gamonoid Latest Release
 1. You can download Gamonoid from \([https://github.com/gamonoid/gamonoidapp](https://github.com/gamonoid/gamonoidapp)\).